ChrstphrHll/npc_gen/students/Eljana Jian.md

 ### Description
 - Goliath Fighter from Chillwild Peaks
 - 5th year Protection student in Fiesn
-- long straight platinum hair that's plain, Blue eyes, and Dark Tan skin
+- long curly strawberry blond hair that's plain, Blue eyes, and Dark Tan skin
 - Is Challenging and Confused, and has Harmony as their ideal

 ### Organizations